Cat-Griz Insider Podcast: Varying vibes in Bozeman, Missoula - NewsBreak

 Montana women's soccer team shoots for spot in Big Sky tourney final

 Judging by their lack of success at the end of the regular season, it was hard to imagine the Montana Grizzlies making much of a dent in the Big Sky Conference women's soccer tourney this week.
-Yet here they are, one win from another trip to the championship in Greeley,...
+Yet here they are, one match from another tip to the championship in Greeley,...

 Montana upsets Portland State in Big Sky soccer tournament quarterfinals

-Note: EDITOR’S NOTE: This story originally was published in Explore Big Sky (explorebigsky.com).
-BOZEMAN—Many an eyebrow raised when the news hit just a day after Montana State’s storybook season ended abruptly at the hands of the North Dakota State University juggernaut.
-Why would MSU bring in a transfer...